ButterDebugger/WonkChat/readme.md

  -   CLOUD_TOKEN = <cloud.butterycode.com database token>

-4. Start the server: `npm start`
+4. Start the server: `node server.js`

 ## Usage

-Once the server is running, open your web browser and navigate to `http://localhost:3000` to access ircChat.
+Once the server is running, open your web browser and navigate to `http://localhost:8080` to access ircChat.
 Start chatting anonymously with other users instantly!

 ## Contributing